 The goals of the Southport Connector are to provide a new limited-access expressway within the greater Poinciana area and create connectivity to interregional transportation systems such as Florida’s Turnpike and, through future planned expressways, Interstate-4.
 The expressway would also relieve congestion on local roads, provide for new multimodal opportunities, enhance evacuation and emergency efficiency, and support economic development.

-Presentation to CFX Environmental Stewardship Committee
+Presentations to CFX Environmental Stewardship Committee:

 About Public Involvement

 Public involvement and interagency coordination is an integral part of the PD&E study process.
 Opportunities for public participation will be provided during the study including a public workshop and a public hearing.

 This is a Project Development and Environment (PD&E) study which is an initial phase of determining right-of-way acquisition.
 Property owners near a proposed transportation project often want to know an agency’s process for buying needed private property.
 Click here for the Central Florida Expressway Authority’s policy on right-of-way acquisition.

 To submit a question or comment, please complete and submit the form below.